 - Curriculum Materials Center (PreK-12 materials and resources for future educators)

-The center promotes research and offers resources for career-family balance and living and working in Central Florida, in addition to a successful women seminar series, one-on-one mentoring and more.
+Housed within Faculty Excellence, the center promotes research and offers resources for career-family balance and living and working in Central Florida, in addition to a successful women seminar series, one-on-one mentoring and more.
+Activities include:

 Why Join UCF?